 Beyond the poufy dresses in white, dreamy proposals and scrumptious layer cakes is a whole new reality for newly weds.
 Most of the shows on TV and celebrity weddings are all about the huge moments and just before these big moments and preparations to that memorable time every bride and her groom never forgets.
 However, all of these shows hardly bother to shed light or depict life beyond the choreographed wedding moments when reality really sets in.

-There are many things that lead to confrontations and even divorces and financial worries and fighting over money is always at the top of the list.
+There are many things that lead to confrontations and even divorces.
+Financial worries and fighting over money is always at the top of the list.
 Once you have gotten married you must understand you have done one of the best things in your life, but you must move beyond that and settle legal matters thereafter.

 It is also important to note the tax liability of a spouse is not inherited after marriage.
-Spouses with outstanding tax liabilities prior to getting down the aisle will not become your problem once you are married, ditto for student loans and child support defaults.
-Nonetheless, it is still a headache since filing tax jointly will mean that your refund could be seized but you can alert the IRS so that the refund can be split in what is called the Injured Spouse allocation.
+Spouses with outstanding tax liabilities prior to going down the aisle will not become your problem once you are married.
+Ditto for student loans and child support defaults.
+Nonetheless, it is still a headache since filing tax jointly will mean that your refund could be seized, but you can alert the IRS so that the refund can be split in what is called the Injured Spouse Allocation.

 Above all, remember the signature appearing on your tax return means a lot.
-It is possible to cheat on your wife or husband and never be caught but if you cheat the IRS you will always be found out.
-After signing your return, it is an acknowledgement of the fact that you understand what the return contains and you are fully in agreement.
+It is possible to cheat on your wife or husband and never be caught, but if you cheat the IRS you will always be found out.
+After signing your return, it is an acknowledgement of the fact that you understand what the return contains and you are in full agreement.

 Credit cards and bank accounts